capsid/capsid/README.md

 Getting Started
 ---------------
-You will need a MongoDB database, a Python 2.6+ installation and a web server that can run Java Web Applications, e.g., Apache Tomcat, Jetty.
+You will need a MongoDB database, a Python 2.6+ installation and Apache Tomcat 6+.
 For more detail, read the instructions at:

   http://wiki.github.com/xenobase/xenobase/installation